Queries and Alert Filters

 Add Conditions and Groups

 In Stellar Cyber, queries and alert filters are constructed using Lucene Lucene was developed by the Apache Software Foundation.
 It consists of a search engine library whose software components and functionalities enable the efficient indexing and searching of datasets.
 It also includes a Lucene query language whose syntax and rules allow you to interact with the data set to search, filter, and retrieve specific data based on the criteria you define. syntax (conditions and groups) that define criteria for matching data.
 A group consists of one or more conditions and can also contain inner groups to build complex logical expressions.
 When there are multiple outer groups, each one operates independently and is connected by an "OR" relationship, meaning that if the conditions defined in any outer group are true, the overall query or alert filter condition is satisfied.
 Within each group, the logical relationships among individual conditions and inner groups can be defined using "AND," "OR," or "NOT" to specify how the conditions should interact.
-Conditions within a group using "AND" must all be true for the group to match, "OR" allows any condition within the group to trigger a match, while "NOT" excludes specific conditions.
+Conditions within a group using "AND" must all be true for the group to match, "OR" allows any condition within the group to trigger a match, while "NOT" excludes any condition within a group from triggering a match.
 By combining these elements, you can create alert filters that suppress only the alerts matching your criteria so you can focus on more relevant security events.

 When building an alert filter, you can add conditions, inner groups, and new groups.
 There is no maximum number of components that you add to an alert filter.
 However, the maximum number of layers of nested inner groups is ten (not counting the outer group that encompasses the nest of ten inner groups within it).